Governor of North Carolina: 1868 constitution

-In 1868 North Carolina ratified a new constitution which extended the governor's term of office to four years but limited the holder to one term.
+In 1868, North Carolina ratified a new constitution which extended the governor's term of office to four years but limited the holder to one term.
 Under the 1868 constitution, the governor's executive power was derived from the following provision: "The executive department shall consist of a governor, in whom shall be invested the supreme executive power of the State."
-The new constitution also granted the governor appointive powers.
+The new constitution also granted the governor appointive powers, allowing them to appoint "all officers whose offices are established by this Constitution, or which shall be created by law, and whose appointments are not otherwise provided for" with the advice and consent of the Senate.
+The document also affirmed the governor's power to grant pardons, reprieves, and commutations.
+Over time, this was interpreted to included paroles.
 The Council of State was revised to include several other popularly-elected executive officials serving ex officio.
 Under the constitution, the governor called and presided over the council's meetings but was not a formal member of the body.

-In 1871 Governor William Woods Holden was impeached and removed from office.
-Holden was the first governor in the United States to ever be removed in such a fashion and is the only North Carolina governor to ever be impeached.
+In 1871, Governor William Woods Holden was impeached and removed from office.
+Holden was the first governor in the United States to ever be removed in such a fashion and is the only North Carolina governor to have ever been impeached.
+In 1875, the state held a convention which ratified several amendments to the constitution, including an alteration which removed the governor's ability to appoint officials who derived their offices' existence from state statutes.
+The governor was left with de jure responsibility over appointments for constitutional officers who did not have their appointments otherwise provided for, but as no such officers existed, the changes essentially stripped governors of their appointive abilities.
+Following litigation in state courts over contested appointive jurisdiction in the late 19th century and early 20th century, several state governors called for the restoration of their appointive powers.